Session 3 - Module A: Advanced Orchestration Patterns¶

 allocated_resources = state["allocated_resources"]

-# Simulate technical research with resource-aware processing
+# Simulate streaming data ingestion with resource-aware processing

 start_time = datetime.now()